landnthrn/Goat-Spicetify-Setup-for-Spotify-by-landn.thrn/README.md

 ## IF USING THE LUCID THEME — HOW TO APPLY MY LUCID THEME SETTINGS

-- Once you have Lucid Theme applied you will see a tiny gear icon at the top right of Spotify — select it
+- Once you have Lucid Theme applied, select the tiny gear icon at the top right of Spotify

 - In the top Settings navigation categories, scroll all the way to the right and select **Advanced**, or scroll all the way to the bottom